petri-labs/mokita/networks/genesis-validators.md

 ### Verify Your Installation

 Verify that everything is OK.
-If you get something *like* the following, you've successfully installed Mokisis on your system.
+If you get something *like* the following, you've successfully installed Mokita on your system.

 ``` {.sh}
 mokitad version --long